Office of The Provost

 Mary Frances Luce Appointed Dean of Fuqua School of Business

-Luce, who has served as interim dean since 2024 and is the Robert A. Ingram Professor of Business Administration, is the first Fuqua graduate to serve as dean, having earned her Ph.D. in business administration with a concentration in marketing from Duke in 1994.
+Luce, who has served as interim dean since 2024 and is the Robert A. Ingram Professor of Business Administration, is the first Fuqua graduate to serve as dean, having earned her Ph.D. in business administration with a concentration in marketing in 1994.

 Duke Launches Global Higher Education Network